chalk-ai/assert/README.md

 <br/>
 <br/>

-## 📝 Description
+## Description

-Testza is a full-featured testing framework for Go.
+assert is a full-featured testing framework for Go.
-It integrates with the default test runner, so you can use it with the standard `go test` tool.
-Testza contains easy to use methods, like assertions, output capturing, fuzzing, and much more.
+It integrates with the default test runner, so you can use it with the standard `go test` tool. assert contains easy-to-use methods, like assertions, output capturing, fuzzing, and much more.

-The main goal of testza is to provide an easy and fun experience writing tests and providing a nice, user-friendly output.
+The main goal of `assert` is to provide an easy and fun experience writing tests and providing a nice, user-friendly output.
-Even developers who never used testza, will get into it quickly.

-## ⭐ Features
+## Features

 | Feature            | Description                                                                                                                                          |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|